Palmers Relocations Services to Spain

-Spain was found to be the happiest desination for British expats in a study.
+Spain was found to be the happiest destination for British expats in a study.
 Spain was high up in ratings of quality of life, but the reason these expats felt happy was because of Spain’s “outdoor lifestyle, traditional family values, and positive outlook on life”.

 Popular expat destinations include the major cities: Madrid, Barcelona and Valencia.
-These cities are centers of employment opportunities, but also culture and community.
+These cities are centres of employment opportunities, but also culture and community.
 ‘Community’ may surprise you—in a major city—but many areas of Spanish cities are lauded as examples of urban planning that creates areas for socialising, meeting people and relaxation.

-But Spain is also renown for its beautiful little towns, in fact this is the first thing you will often hear holiday-goers mentioning.
+But Spain is also renown for its beautiful little towns, in fact, this is the first thing you will often hear holiday-goers mentioning.
 For expats, settling in a small town can mean a complete change of lifestyle . . . for the better.
 A slower pace, a quieter life, more of a sense of community.
 Some of the most beautiful towns include Arcos de la Frontera, Cadiz with its white houses and wines and Iznájar, Córdoba with its panoramic views, luxurious wealth and vast lake.

 The official language of Spain is Spanish—spoken by almost the entire population.
 There are several regional languages in this country also.
-For instance Catalan/Valencian which you may not have heard of but which 17% of Spaniards speak.
+For instance, Catalan/Valencian which you may not have heard of but which 17% of Spaniards speak.

 It is possible to live in Spain without speaking English.
 Younger Spaniards have been taught a level of English in school, yet many older Spaniards do no speak it.
 Therefore, it is still very worth your while to start learning Spanish.